Organization Membership

 Benefits of Membership

-• Use the the ASI Honor Code of Ethics and Good Practice for Organizations as a framework for your organization’s pursuit of the highest ethical and professional standards.
+Our Honor Code of Ethics and Good Practice for Organizations as a practical framework to support your organization in building and sustaining an ethical culture.

-• A listing in our public resource Organization Members Directory.
+A listing in our public Organization Members Directory.

-• Access to our Peer Support offering, which was specifically designed to support ASI members.
+Access to our Peer Support program, designed specifically for ASI members.

-And more benefits as ASI grows and evolves in response to our members' needs.
+Additional resources as ASI grows and evolves in response to members' needs.

 You Can Apply If: